 - 1 cup black sesame seeds (roasted)

-- 3 tbsp sunflower or other neutral oil
+- 3 tablespoon sunflower or other neutral oil

 - In food processor, add black sesame seeds.
 Blend until consistency of black sesame powder.